jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     set-web-flag.title=Sets the SC Web Flag
     set-web-flag.description=This will add the sc:webable aspect and set the isActive flag.

-Spring needs to know about this properties bundle, so I added this bean to service-context.xml:
+Spring needs to know about this properties bundle, so I replaced the demo Spring beans in bootstrap-context.xml with this bean:

     <bean id="${project.artifactId}_actionResourceBundles" parent="actionResourceBundles">
         <property name="resourceBundles">